kannan-16/FACE_Web_Labs/Day 3/Lab 1/README.md

 ## Trial 6: One a penny, two a penny, hot cross shoots!

+Cait wants to eat a lot of chocolates, but is trying to restrain herself.
+Therefore she has decided to only eat chocolates that are least in number.
+To do this though, we need the chocolates arranged properly though.
+Create a function `sortChocolateBasedOnCount()`

 ## Trial 7: But, where do you come from?